 Farm-Market roads 1547 and 1056 made the drive between Memphis and Wellington a pleasant break from US-287.

-And there is it, Texas County Courthouse #254.
+And there it is, Texas County Courthouse #254.
 It wasn’t chosen as the final one for any special reason other than the efficiency of my route.
 I felt a sense of relief at this point, but I still had an hour of hot road to ride to my resting spot for the night in Lubbock, and dinner with my daughter there.